poxu/runmpv/readme.md

 If you want to use custom mpv, then you need to specify mpvHomeDir in runmpv.properties

+runmpv uses wmctrl to focus mpv window after opening a new video, so it should be installed, if you want the functionality to work.

 # Usage

 This is how you start new mpv instance, or tell existing instance to load